pemtshewang/ManyNotes/README.md

 - [X] - Create signout  function with prompt feature
 - [ ] - Create the navbar height to be fixed  according to the logo h and not the height of the dialog content
 - [ ] - create the navbar to be fixed on the top of the page
+- start and do it for two hours